DynamicGenetics/Epicosm_legacy/README.md

 Epicosm can be run in two ways.
 It can be run using the compiled python executables provided, `epicosm_mac` or `epicosm_linux`.
 If there are any issues with your input files (your `user_list` and your `credentials.txt`) Epicosm will try to help you.
 Alternatively, Epicosm can be run by Python version 3+; details are in section 4.

 You will need Twitter API credentials by having a developer account authorised by Twitter.
 Please see our [guide to getting an authorised account](https://github.com/DynamicGenetics/Epicosm/blob/master/Twitter_Authorisation.pdf), and there are further details on [Twitter documentation](developer.twitter.com/en/apply-for-access.html) for how to do this.
+As of August 2020, Twitter are usually rapid in authorising for academic purposes, although this can of course change. **You will find many guides for getting authorisation which are out of date!**

 <p align="center"> ••• </p>